 This is a huge part of your preparation for the Salkantay Trek.
-Making sure you bring the right things and only what you need so you're not over-packing are essential.
+Making sure you bring the right things and only what you need so you are not over-packing.

-Depending on what time of year you'll be going, if it's the beginning or tail end of rainy season, you may want to bring waterproof hiking boots.
+Depending on what time of year you'll be going, if it's the beginning or tail end of rainy season (December to March), you may want to bring waterproof hiking boots.
 I would even recommend bring waterproof ones regardless of what time of year you'll be going.
 It realllllly sucks to have wet feet and wet socks, and not be able to dry them out over the course of a few days.

 On another note, make sure those boots are broken in sufficiently and are the correct size.
-The very last thing you want are stiff boots which give you blister on the very first day.
+The very last thing you want are stiff boots which give you blisters on the very first day.
 Ensuring they fit correctly will ensure you have toenails at the end of your 4-5 day trek.
-Take the extra time to find a great pair, and I wish I had splurged and spent more money on a higher quality pair.
+Take the extra time to find a great pair and break them in.
+I wish I had splurged and spent more money on a higher quality pair.

 You'll have to check with whichever company you chose to go with about how many bags you can bring and the weight requirements.
-We used the company Salkantay Trekking and brought only our 20-30 Liter backpacks and a small day-pack which we wore during each day.
-In the day pack we just carried our essentials like a rain jacket, gloves, money + passport in a waterproof bag, our phones, small digital camera, and water.
+We used the company Salkantay Trekking and brought only our 20-30 Liter backpacks (which we left at the Cusco office) and a small, packable day-pack which we wore during each day.
+In the day pack we carried our essentials like a rain jacket, gloves, money + passport in a waterproof bag, our phones, small digital camera, and water.